CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

   properties for authenticating to Amazon S3 and configuring your JDBC Connection.
 Refer to the [CData JDBC S3 Documentation](https://cdn.cdata.com/help/SXG/jdbc/).
 * Ensure that the Cortex resources exist, specifically the Project, Connections, and any associated Secrets.
 * Ensure the CData Driver jar file is included in the Skill Docker image.
 This should be handled automatically by including the jar in `../main-app/src/main/resources/lib/`.
-* When deployed in a Skill the Profiles SDK will utilize shared a CDATA OEM Key and Product Checksum saved in the Cortex Cluster. **No action is required to specify the CData OEM Key or Product Checksum.**
+* When deployed in a Skill, the Profiles SDK utilizes a CDATA OEM Key and Product Checksum saved in the Cortex Cluster.
 * Update the [spark-conf.json](./src/main/resources/conf/spark-conf.json) file to:
     - Use the [Remote Catalog](../docs/catalog.md#remote-catalog) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the in-cluster GraphQL API endpoint (`"http://cortex-api.cortex.svc.cluster.local:8080"`) and removing the Local Catalog implementation (`spark.cortex.catalog.impl`).
     - Use the [remote storage client](../docs/backendstorage.md#remote-storage-client) implementation by setting the Cortex URL (`spark.cortex.client.phoenix.url`) to the GraphQL API endpoint, and remove the local storage client implementation (`spark.cortex.client.storage.impl`).